TajeshwarrSingh/Summer-Institution-Training/README.md

 * **Skills Required:** Strong programming skills, problem-solving ability, communication, teamwork, adaptability, and continuous learning are valuable across all three types of companies.

- ## DAY 2
+ # DAY 2
- # GitHub Diary – Day 2: Introduction to BASH
+ # Introduction to BASH & Linux Command Line Essentials

 * Learned the basics of **BASH (Bourne Again Shell)**.
 * Understood what a **Shell** is and how it acts as an interface between the user and the Linux kernel.